MauriceOmbewa/ZuruTV/README.md

-# MovieStream - Movie Streaming Web App
+# ZuruTV - Movie Streaming Web App

 A complete, fully functional, and responsive Movie Streaming Web App built with ReactJS and TailwindCSS.
 The app allows users to search for movies, view details, watch trailers, and manage their watchlist.